fabiospampinato/noren/readme.md

 app.get ( '/a?b', handle ) // Zero-or-one modifier
 app.get ( '/some-(foo|bar)', handle ) // Alternation

-// Listening at a port
+// Listening on a port

 app.listen ( 4000 );

-// Get the used port -- useful when setting the prot to 0, which lets the OS pick a number
+// Get the used port -- useful when setting the port to 0, which lets the OS pick one

 app.port ();